 At the University of Nebraska at Lincoln

-- CABBI researchers and staff from Nebraska will participate in the UNL Women in Science Day in April 2021 with hands-on laboratory activities for female high school students from across Nebraska to promote interest in STEM education and careers.
+- CABBI researchers and staff from Nebraska will participate in the UNL Women in Science Day in April 2021 with hands-on laboratory activities for high school students from across Nebraska to promote interest in STEM education and careers.
 CABBI also participated in the event in 2018 and 2019; the 2020 event was postponed by the COVID-19 pandemic.

 At West Virginia University